HIPAA Business Associate Agreement

 5. to take any and all steps necessary to ensure the continuous security of all computerized data systems containing PHI;

-6. to mitigate, to the extent practicable, any harmful effects known to Upvio of a use or disclosure of PHI by Upvio or its subcontractors in violation of the requirements of this Agreement;
+6. to mitigate, to the extent practicable, any harmful effects known to Upvio of a use or disclosure of PHI by Upvio or its subcontractors in violation of the requirements of this Annex A;

 7. to ensure that any agents, including subcontractors, to whom Upvio provides PHI received from or created or received by Upvio on behalf of the Customer, agree to the same restrictions and conditions that apply to Upvio with respect to such PHI, including implementation of reasonable and appropriate administrative, physical, and technical safeguards to protect such PHI;